Looking to learn how to spot fake Panerai Luminor watches? Are you afraid of being fooled by a copy of Panerai?

 A second option would be for the power reserve indicator to break down, but this should not happen too often.

 Step 4: Replica vs Authentic Panerai Luminor crystal

-For the fourth method on how to spot fake Panerai Luminor watches, we will look at true vs. fake Panerai Luminor timepieces for their crystals.
+For the fourth method on how to distinguish fake Panerai Luminor clocks, we will look at true vs. fake Panerai Luminor clocks for their crystals.

 And, as always, let’s first look at the true vs false Panerai Luminor watches below, in order to make the verification job easier.